outpaddling/desktop-installer/README.md

 ![Disney and Hulu](disney+hulu.png)

-Not much commercial software is intended to run directly on BSD systems, but BSD systems support numerous high-quality, free virtual machine monitors, so Windows or other systems can be run as a guest under BSD or vice-versa.
+Not many proprietary applications are built to run directly on BSD systems, but there are high quality open source alternatives for most of them anyway.
+If you really need to run proprietary software, BSD systems support numerous high-quality, free virtual machine monitors, so Windows or other systems can be run as a guest under BSD or vice-versa.
-Some software can also be run directly under BSD using the Linux compatibility module or the Wine Windows API emulator.
+Some closed-source software can also be run directly under BSD using the Linux compatibility module (with no performance penalty) or the Wine Windows API emulator.

 ## Why post-install?